CSET Multiple Subjects Overview

-CSET Multiple Subjects Practice Test and Ultimate Guide
+CSET Multiple Subjects Test Information

 Each subtest has a specific number of questions you must complete in the allotted time.
-Below is a breakdown of the number of question per subtest, as well as the time allotted to answer the questions.
+Below is a breakdown of the number of questions per subtest, as well as the time allotted to answer the questions.

 Locations: The Multiple Subjects is a Computer-Administered Test (CAT), so it can be taken at numerous locations across California, as well as a few locations outside of California.